By GreatSchools Staff

 Ages: Middle School and up

 Who knew the periodic table of the elements could make for such obsessive fun?
-Set in a surreal, 3D version of the periodic table, Mercury Hg PS3 or Xbox 360 (initially free) invites you to wind your way through mazes as you add element after element until completing the table.
-In truth, though, the periodic table is there to create a science-y feel to what is simply a fun, challenging, arcade puzzle game where a blob of mercury is your playing piece and you rotate a constantly changing periodic table to slide the blob to the goal.
-It’s a challenge to keep your mercury from splitting apart and running slipping off the table into oblivion.
+Set in a surreal, 3D version of the periodic table, Mercury Hg PS3 or Xbox 360 invites you to wind your way through mazes as you add element after element until completing the table.
+In truth, the periodic table is there to create a science-y feel to what is simply a fun, challenging, arcade puzzle game where a blob of mercury is your playing piece and you rotate a constantly changing periodic table to slide the blob to the goal.
+It’s a challenge to keep your mercury from splitting apart and slipping off the table into oblivion.
 Some levels require you to split your blob of mercury into pieces, change its color, and recombine it to create a new color.
-Your child may not memorize the entire periodic chart after hours of play, but at the very least will have a great time playing around with the elements.
+Your child may not memorize the entire periodic chart after hours of play, but at the least will have a great time playing around with the elements.

 Ages 13 and up